<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 1. Using CAPTCHA/reCAPTCHA

 For years, CAPTCHA and reCAPTCHA have been the go-to free tools for businesses that want to weed out bot traffic from their online forms and surveys.
-The classic “I am a human” check box, jumbled string of letters/numbers, or fuzzy pictures various objects are all well-known to longtime internet users.
+The classic “I am a human” check box, jumbled string of letters/numbers, or fuzzy pictures of various objects are all well-known to longtime internet users.

 Unfortunately, this also means that fraudsters have had years to learn all about CAPTCHA, how it works, and how to bypass it.
-CAPTCHA fails miserably at stopping all but the most basic of form bots—keeping it from being of much use against fraudsters.

 It’s like trying to fix a blown tire with a band-aid.
 It just isn’t going to work.